Friday 20th November, 2020.

-LC: To write an explanation text focusing on commas to mark clauses in cause and effect complex sentences and labelled diagrams.
+LC: To write an explanation text focusing on cause and effect complex sentences, present tense, formal language and paragraphing.

-For your second literacy lesson today, you are going to write the final section of your explanation plan and create a labelled diagram.
+For your first literacy lesson today, you are going to write the second and third section of your explanation plan.

-You will need the final section of your explanation plan to help you and the diagram information.
+You will need the second and third section of your explanation plan to help you.

 See mine below.